ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

-Python, or [modules](http://modules.sourceforge.net/) often used on HPC), and it is also the source of confusion in many cases where some unintended command is ran instead.
+Python, or [modules](http://modules.sourceforge.net/) often used on HPC), and it is also the source of confusion in many cases where some unintended command is run instead.
 That is why any tool which aims to capture the state of the computational environment for later re-execution might need to store the value of the PATH variable to guarantee that even given the same set of files, the same commands are executed.
 For example,